David Agnew (president): Post-government careers

 After a transition between the Rae and Harris governments that was directed by Agnew, he was seconded to the University of Toronto.
 He joined Massey College as a senior resident and was named deputy minister of the Public-Private Partnerships Project advising the new premier.
 In 1996 Agnew joined Credit Union Central of Ontario as executive vice-president and corporate secretary.
 Three years later, he was recruited by Don Tapscott to Digital4Sight to head up a global research initiative, Governance in the Digital Economy, looking at the impact of technology on democracy and government.
 He later helped develop the firm’s public sector consulting practice.

 In 2002 Agnew was appointed as president and CEO of UNICEF Canada, the first head of the organization recruited from outside the development sector.
 During his time at UNICEF he raised the organization’s profile in the media and with donors by bringing home accounts of his extensive field visits to the world’s troubled areas, including Darfur in Sudan, Eastern Congo, Sierra Leone, Liberia, Zimbabwe and Indonesia following the devastating tsunami in late 2004.
 UNICEF’s revenues that year rose to $64.9 million from $28.3 million the year prior.

 In 2005 he accepted an appointment as the Ombudsman for Banking Services and Investments, heading the national financial industry dispute resolution service for consumers and small businesses.
 Over four years as ombudsman he expanded the reach of the service, including bringing in new rules governing how disputes are handled by member firms.
-In 2009 he became the fifth president of Seneca, one of Canada’s largest colleges.
+In 2009 he became the fifth president of Seneca, one of Canada’s largest polytechnics and colleges.

 Community service

-Agnew is chair of CADTH, the Canadian Agency for Drugs and Technology in Health, and chair of Polytechnics Canada.
-He serves on numerous other boards and committees including ventureLAB, the International Advisory Board of Sichuan University, China and the Canadian Ditchley Foundation Advisory Board.
+Agnew is chair of ventureLAB and past chair of Canada's Drug Agency and Polytechnics Canada.
+He serves on numerous other boards and committees including the Conference Board of Canada and the Canadian Ditchley Foundation Advisory Board.
 He also participated in the Council on Foreign Relations Higher Education Working Group.
-Agnew is the past chair of the board of directors of Sunnybrook Health Sciences Centre and past chair of Colleges Ontario, the provincial association of publicly assisted colleges.
+Agnew is a past chair of the board of directors of Sunnybrook Health Sciences Centre and past chair of Colleges Ontario.
 He served as a member of the Science, Technology and Innovation Council of Canada from 2010 to 2013 and was vice-chair of EQAO, the Education Quality and Accountability Office, from 2018 to 2020.
 He is also a past member of the board of directors of Colleges and Institutes Canada, the Toronto Region Immigrant Employment Council (TRIEC), the Empire Club of Canada, the Canadian Centre for Financial Literacy and served as the chair of the jury for the 1996 Lionel Gelber Prize for the world’s best non-fiction book in English on foreign affairs.

 In 2012, he was awarded the Queen Elizabeth II Diamond Jubilee Medal for his public and community service and in 2018 received the Award of Distinction from the Public Affairs Association of Canada.